turingschool/curriculum-site/module3/lessons/react_ideabox.md

 * Change some of the HTML you see in the `App.js` file?
 * Change some of the CSS you see in the `App.css` file?

 You'll also notice an `index.js` file.
 What is going on in there?
+This is a great time to do some googling or ask chatGPT for help understanding.

 ```jsx
 const root = ReactDOM.createRoot(document.getElementById('root'));